 body, such as the belly, hips, or legs.

 General anesthesia affects your brain and the rest of your body.
-You may get anesthesia through a vein (intravenously, or IV), or you
+You may get some anesthetics through a vein (intravenously, or IV), and you

 What determines the type of anesthesia used?